Tokyo Skytree Your ultimate guide to breathtaking views

 Combo Ticket Deck + Galleria (Holiday) 3,400 yen 2,350 yen 1,400 yen

-The prices in parentheses on the official website refer to the cost to move up to the next platform if you already have a ticket for the first platform.
-Children under 6 enter free of charge.
+The prices in parentheses on the official website refer to the cost of upgrade tickets if you already have a ticket for the first platform.
+Children under 6 years old enter free.

 Special Tickets and Experience Packages

-In addition to standard tickets, Tokyo Skytree also offers various special tickets and experience packages:
+In addition to standard tickets, the Tokyo Skytree also offers various special tickets and experience packages:

-• SKYTREE ENJOY PACK: Combination tickets that include Skytree admission plus other attractions such as the Sumida Aquarium, Planetarium "TENKU," or a boat ride.
+• SKYTREE ENJOY PACK: Combination tickets that include Skytree entry plus other attractions such as the Sumida Aquarium, the "TENKU" planetarium, or a boat cruise.

 To save time and money, keep the following tips in mind:

-• Online Advance Sales: Save up to 400 yen per ticket by buying in advance on the official website.
+• Online advance purchase: Save up to 400 yen per ticket by booking in advance via the official website.

-• Fast Skytree Ticket: Foreign visitors can purchase tickets at a special counter on the 4th floor with no wait (passport required).
+• Fast Skytree Ticket: Foreign visitors can buy tickets without waiting at a special counter on the 4th floor (passport required).

-• Visiting Times: Avoid weekends and holidays if possible.
-The quietest times are often early morning or late evening on weekdays.
+• Visiting times: Avoid weekends and holidays if possible.
+The quietest times are often early mornings or late evenings on weekdays.

-• Combo Offers: Check if one of the SKYTREE ENJOY PACK options is worthwhile if you plan to visit several attractions.
+• Combo offers: Check if one of the SKYTREE ENJOY PACK offers makes sense for you if you want to visit multiple attractions.

-Tokyo Solamachi: Shopping and Entertainment at the Foot of the Skytree
+Tokyo Solamachi: Shopping and Entertainment at the Base of the Skytree

-At the foot of Tokyo Skytree is the Tokyo Solamachi shopping and entertainment complex.
-With over 300 shops, restaurants, and attractions, it’s a destination in itself and perfect for complementing your Skytree visit [3].
+At the foot of the Tokyo Skytree is the shopping and entertainment center Tokyo Solamachi.
+With over 300 shops, restaurants, and attractions, it’s a destination in itself and a perfect complement to your Skytree visit [3].

 Shopping Highlights

-Tokyo Solamachi offers a wide variety of shopping options:
+Tokyo Solamachi offers a broad selection of shopping opportunities:

-• Japanese Souvenirs: Traditional crafts, sweets, and gifts can be found in stores such as "Japan Merchandise Store" or "Nippon Hyakkaten."
+• Japanese souvenirs: Find traditional craftsmanship, sweets, and souvenirs in stores like "Japan Merchandise Store" or "Nippon Hyakkaten."

-• Anime and Manga: Fans will enjoy shops like "JUMP SHOP" or "Pokemon Center Skytree Town."
+• Anime and manga: Fans will love stores such as "JUMP SHOP" or "Pokemon Center Skytree Town."

-• Fashion & Accessories: Everything from international brands to Japanese designers.
+• Fashion and accessories: Everything is available from international brands to Japanese designers.

-• Specialty Stores: Discover Japanese knives, tea, ceramics, and other local products.
+• Specialty shops: Discover Japanese knives, tea, ceramics, and other local products.

 With over 50 restaurants and cafés, Solamachi offers culinary delights for every taste:

-• Cafés & Sweets: Try Japanese sweets like mochi, taiyaki, or special desserts with seasonal ingredients.
+• Cafés and sweets: Try Japanese sweets like Mochi, Taiyaki, or special desserts with seasonal ingredients.

-• Food Court: For a quick meal or if you want to try several dishes.
+• Food court: For a quick bite or if you want to try multiple dishes.

 Other Attractions

-Besides shopping and dining, Solamachi offers even more attractions:
+In addition to shopping and dining, Solamachi features more attractions:

-• Sumida Aquarium: A modern aquarium focused on river and marine ecosystems, including an impressive penguin enclosure.
+• Sumida Aquarium: A modern aquarium focusing on river and marine ecosystems, including an impressive penguin enclosure.

-• Postal Museum Japan: An interactive museum about the history of Japan’s postal service.
+• Postal Museum Japan: An interactive museum about the history of the Japanese postal system.

 The Best Time for Your Visit

 The Tokyo Skytree offers a unique experience at any time of day.
-Here are some recommendations for when to visit the tower.
+Here are some recommendations for when you should visit the tower.
 If you’re generally considering when is the best time to travel to Japan, we have a separate article on that:

 Time of Day